zimmybln/powershelltestingframework/README.md

 # PowerShell Testing Framework

 The PowerShell Testing Framework enables to develop PowerShell cmdlets test driven.
-It contains various tools, base class etc. to execute a PowerShell script withing your Visual Studio and your favorite testing tool.
+It contains various tools, base class etc. to execute PowerShell scripts withing your Visual Studio and your favorite testing tool.

 ### Sample
 This sample uses XUnit as testing execution framework.
 The test `AddContactWithExplicitParameter` executes the script and checks if any errors occures.
 Finally it checks some assumtions about the result of the execution.
+The testfixture adds the module containing the custom cmdlet `Add-Contact`.

         public class AddContactTests : PowerShellTestBase
         {